FAQ

 What's the Ostana Prize

-The “Ostana Prize: Writings in Mother Tongue” is a celebration of the cultural biodiversity of humanity.
-It is a festival organised by the Occitan community of the mountain valleys (Valadas) of Piedmont, Italy, and it was born to defend and promote linguistic and cultural diversity throughout the world.
+“Ostana Prize: Writings in Mother Tongue” is a celebration of the cultural biodiversity of humanity.
+It’s a festival organised by mountain valleys’ Occitan community (Valadas) in Piedmont, Italy, and it was born to defend and promote linguistic and cultural diversity throughout the world.

-In its 17 editions, the Prize has given voice to 80 authors representing 50 mother tongues from all five continents, with the desire to know and make known writers, filmmakers, musicians from different parts of the planet, has become a formidable opportunity to meet and exchange experiences for dozens of authors who in Europe, Africa, Asia, the Americas and in Oceania illustrate and make the language of their community alive with their creative work.
+In its history, the Prize has given voice to 96 authors representing 50 mother tongues from all five continents, with the desire to know and make known writers, filmmakers, musicians from different parts of the planet, has become a formidable opportunity to meet and exchange experiences for dozens of authors who in Europe, Africa, Asia, the Americas and in Oceania illustrate and make the language of their community alive with their creative work.

 Where does it take place?

-It takes place in the tiny village of Ostana, in the Po Valley, in the province of Cuneo, Italy.
+It takes place in Ostana, Po Valley, in province of Cuneo, Italy.

 When does it happen?